Jay Brown: Storylines

-Jay supports Lola through her labour and bonds with the baby, Lexi, in the absence of the biological father.
+Jay supports Lola through her labour and bonds with the baby, Lexi Pearce (Dotti-Beau Cotterill), in the absence of the biological father.
 Shirley eventually uncovers the truth about Heather's murder and is horrified that Phil and Jay knew.
 Ben confesses to the police and they find the photo frame.
 Jay then backs up Ben's story, is charged with perverting the course of justice and released on bail to live with Billy (unable to return to Phil's as he is a witness).
 Jay visits Phil, who orders him to change his statement so Ben will not go to prison.
 However, Jay refuses and Phil disowns him.
 Jay is comforted by Patrick Trueman (Rudolph Walker).
 Billy then tells Jay he cannot stay with him; Jay brands him a coward, and breaks down as he misses his father.
 He is forced to sleep rough and Kat Moon (Jessie Wallace) lets him in for food and drink until her husband Alfie Moon (Shane Richie) turns him away.
 Jay then secretly sees Lola but she is scared of him and tells him not to go near Lexi.
 Rejected by the rest of the community, Jay then stays with Patrick, who has offered him a place to stay.
 Abi returns from her trip and learns from her parents about Jay's involvement in Heather's murder, and she rejects him.
 The next day she tells him he should have done more to stop Ben.
 He resumes his friendship with Lola and helps her steal cleaning supplies to make money, and they end up sharing a kiss in front of Abi.
 Abi insists she is happy for them both, however, Lola says she was just winding Abi up, and the three friends reunite.
 Jay gains employment from Max but is sacked when Phil refuses to work with Jay, when he has to collect cars from Phil.
 Abi consoles Jay, and after she is attacked by Alexa Smith (Saffron Coomber), Jay comforts her and they declare their love for each other.
 Jay is later pleased when Lola asks him to be Lexi's godfather, he has doubts whether he will be good enough but Abi's grandmother and Lexi's godmother Cora Cross (Ann Mitchell) assures him he will be.
 In court, Jay is sentenced to community service for his part in Heather's death.